I take a close look at the T47 standard including a variety of models brands can choose from.

 T47 bottom bracket bearings are either installed into the the bottom bracket shell or located externally as “outboard” bearings (the unit on the right).

 Which is better comes down to personal preference.

 The advent of integrated cranks, 24mm spindles, and bearings mounted in externally located cups allowed the use of larger bearings in the BB and thus greater bearing longevity.
 The spindle was also stiffer due to the hollow design’s larger diameter.

-The only upgrade to make for a 34.8 (“BSA”) BB shell was from a solid-axle cartridge to an integrated spindle with external bearings; it gives you a noticeable performance boost.
+The only upgrade to make for a 34.8 (“BSA”) BB shell was originally from a solid-spindle cartridge to an integrated spindle with external bearings which provided a noticeable performance boost.

-But the 46mm T47 internal diameter gives you an extra 11.2mm of diameter and an externally mounted bearing already larger than the external bearing.
+But the 46mm T47 internal diameter gives you an extra 11.2mm of diameter as well as the larger externally mounted bearing.

 A cartridge BB sealed bearing’s outer diameter is 30mm; an outboard bearing’s OD is 40mm; a T47 internal BB sealed bearing’s OD is 42mm giving a 2mm advantage over the traditional outboard bearing.

 Thus, although there’s no clear advantage to installing the external unit compared with the internal unit, you have the option nonetheless.

 The aluminum sleeve on these internal cups screws into the drive side.